redox-os/website/content/news/this-month-250930.md

 Wildan Mubarok measured that a benchmark to add packages to an existing QEMU image became 7.5 times faster!

+## Massive Installation Performance Improvement

+Jeremy Soller improved `lived` to preserve the original live disk data in memory (writes go to temporary memory), the installer can find this and use a new clone feature in RedoxFS to quickly clone the filesystem to a new disk (potentially the new disk also has encryption).

+This prevents having to run a thread for the new RedoxFS and context switch to the original RedoxFS and also `lived`, the whole clone is done in a single transaction with a large write cache, meaning it also has much fewer switches to the storage driver.

+Including the inode data inlining the benchmark is 10 times faster than before!

 ## LZ4 Compression On RedoxFS

 Jeremy Soller implemented LZ4 compression which saved storage space and improved performance.